DM8AT/GLGE-Old/README.md

 # Changelogs
 ## Latest:
+- added ability to load 3D .obj files into an mesh
+## Other:
 - added the abillity to create shaders from a kernal
-## Other:
 - added things for post production
 - added possibility for creating shaders from source code as std::strings
 - deleted doxygen documentation, it was broken